computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/challenges/non-majors.md

 It seems to be less common to have such courses now - there are easier programming environments - Python, Snap/Scratch; everyone “should” learn to code; we have so many majors that we don’t have the staff for such courses, etc.  But the fundamental question remains:
- - what are the interesting options for teaching non-majors?
+ - What are the interesting options for teaching non-majors?
  - Should they learn to code?
  - Should they learn data mining?
  - Should they learn what a Turing machine is?